From Confused to Amused With Just Jumble

 The last part of the message is always blank.
-You need to find the missing words by using specific letters the game provides.
-Select the letters in the correct order to spell the word and complete the message.
+You need to find words by using specific letters the game provides.
+Select the letters in the correct order, solve the anagram to spell the word and complete the message.

 Tips for Word Puzzle Play

 Each puzzle can have more than one word.
 They can have two words, three words or be full phrases.
 Most of the puzzles are more amusing than difficult, but that doesn’t mean some of them can’t leave you stumped on occasion.
 That’s why it’s a good idea to follow the advice from these tips.